 Thomas Verd Murdock, long-time resident of Carey, Idaho, was a faithful, loving husband, beloved father, grandfather, great grandfather, and great-great grandfather.
 He left this earth life at the age of 101 on July 3, 2019, in Idaho Falls, Idaho.

-To send flowers in memory of T. Verd Murdock, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of T. Verd Murdock, please visit our Heartfelt Sympathies Store.

 Funeral services for T. Verd Murdock will be Monday, July 8, 2019 at the Carey LDS Church.
 There will be a viewing beginning at 10:00 AM, with services to follow at 11:00 AM.
 Burial will follow the service at the Carey Cemetery.